brad-cannell/codebookr/README.md

         summary stats shown in the codebook document depends on the value `cb_add_summary_stats()` chooses.
-However, the user can directly tell `cb_add_summary_stats()` which summary stats to calculate by providing by adding a `col_type` attribute to a column with one of the following values: `Numeric`, `Categorical`, or `Time`.
+However, the user can directly tell `cb_add_summary_stats()` which summary stats to calculate by providing a `col_type` attribute to a column with one of the following values: `Numeric`, `Categorical`, or `Time`.

--   **value_labels**: Although you may add any text you desire to the `value_labels` attribute, it is intended to inform your data users about how to correctly interpret numerically coded categorical variables.
+-   **value_labels**: Although you may pass any named vector you desire to the `value_labels` attribute, it is intended to inform your data users about how to correctly interpret numerically coded categorical variables.
 For example, you may have a column of 0’s and 1’s that represent discrete categories (i.e., “No” and “Yes”) instead of numerical quantities.
-In some many other software packages (e.g., SAS, Stata, and SPSS), you can layer “No” and “Yes” labels on top of the 0’s and 1’s to improve the readability of your analysis output.
+In many other software packages (e.g., SAS, Stata, and SPSS), you can layer “No” and “Yes” labels on top of the 0’s and 1’s to improve the readability of your analysis output.
     These are commonly referred to as *value labels*.
 The R programming language does not really have value labels in the same way that other popular statistical software applications do.
 R users can (and typically should) coerce numerically coded categorical variables into
     [factors](https://www.r4epi.com/numerical-descriptions-of-categorical-variables.html#factor-vectors);
-    however, coercing to a factor is not the same as adding value labels to a numeric vector because the underlying numeric values can change in the process of creating the factor.
+    however, coercing a numeric vector to a factor is not the same as adding value labels to a numeric vector because the underlying numeric values can change in the process of creating the factor.
 For this, and other reasons, many R programmers choose to create a *new* factor version of a numerically encoded variable as opposed to overwriting/transforming the numerically encoded variable.
 In those cases, you may want to inform your data users about how to correctly interpret numerically coded categorical variables.
 Adding value labels to your codebook is one way of doing so.

     -   Add value labels to columns as a named vector to the `value_labels` attribute.
 For example, `value_labels` = c(“No” =